 A Lawsuit Filed in the Right County — for Ellison

 Philip L. Ellison did not file this lawsuit in Kalamazoo County, where I live.
-He did not file it in the county where the alleged “defamatory” statements were published, where the alleged harm occurred, or where the witnesses are located.
-He filed it in Saginaw County, where his law firm is headquartered in Hemlock, where he has practiced for years, and where, as the record now shows, he knows which judges sign orders without at all reading the stalking and harassment happening to the other side.
+He did not file it in the county where the alleged defamatory statements were published, where the alleged harm occurred, or where the witnesses are located.
+He filed it in Saginaw County, where his law firm is headquartered in Hemlock, where he has practiced for years, and where he filed his first motion at 12:11 AM and had a show cause order signed the same day by a judge who had not yet read the record of the case she was inheriting.

 Under MCL 600.1621, proper venue in a case like this is the county where the defendant resides — Kalamazoo County.
 It is the county where the cause of action arose.
 It is the county where the counterclaim damages accrued.
-Ellison chose Saginaw County for the same reason anyone chooses home court: because the structural advantages flow to the person who knows the room.
+Ellison chose Saginaw County because the structural advantages flow to the person who knows the room.

-The structural advantages in this case have been documented and specific.
+Those structural advantages have been documented and specific.
 The December 2025 preliminary injunction was obtained at a hearing where I traveled five hours round trip, appeared without counsel, and was given minutes to review the proposed order under judicial pressure.
 Ellison appeared from his office via Zoom.
-When Judge Borrello — the first Saginaw County judge assigned to the case — denied my motion to disqualify him, he then recused himself eleven days later on May 12, 2026.
+When Judge Borrello denied my motion to disqualify him, he then recused himself eleven days later on May 12, 2026.
 The case moved to Judge Julie A. Gafkay.
 On her first day, she signed Ellison’s ex parte show cause order based solely on his sworn affidavit, without notifying me and without reviewing the complete record of a nine-month proceeding.
-It’s absurd, because the complete record would have told her that her own affiant had submitted multiple false sworn statements contradicted by his own exhibits.
-Over and over and over.

 The Affidavit and the Exhibit That Contradicts It

 Ellison’s affidavit supporting his fourth show cause motion states at paragraph 8 that he was “informed and believes” Williams sent a letter to the Hemlock Public School Board president.
-That framing implies Ellison learned about the letter through third parties after the fact — that it came to his attention secondhand.
+That framing implies Ellison learned about the letter through third parties after the fact.

-His own Exhibit A, filed with the same motion, tells a different story.
-The email chain in Exhibit A shows that Williams CC’d ellison.katherine@hemlockps.com on the original communication.
-That is the email address of Katherine Ellison — Philip Ellison’s wife, who serves as Vice President of the Hemlock Public School Board.
-Who should be required by law to file a Mandated Report about harassment and stalking of children.
-Ellison then forwarded the entire chain to himself.
+His own Exhibit A tells a different story.
+The email chain shows that Williams CC’d ellison.katherine@hemlockps.com on the original communication.
+That is the email address of Katherine Ellison, Philip Ellison’s wife, who serves as Vice President of the Hemlock Public School Board.
+Ellison forwarded the entire chain to himself before filing the motion at 12:11 AM.
 He had the letter in his inbox.
 His wife was CC’d directly.
 He was not “informed and believes.”
-He directly received it.
+He had direct receipt.

 A false sworn statement in a court filing is a violation of MRPC 3.3, which prohibits false statements to a tribunal.
 It is a violation of MRPC 8.4(c), which prohibits conduct involving dishonesty, fraud, deceit, or misrepresentation.
-It is the basis for the AGC investigation already underway, and it is documented evidence of the same pattern that produced the original December 2025 injunction — the one whose underlying affidavit is itself already under active bar investigation.
+It is the documented basis for additional AGC investigation and it is the same pattern that produced the original December 2025 injunction, whose underlying affidavit is itself under active bar investigation.

 Documented Pattern

 The December 2025 injunction was obtained via a sworn affidavit now under AGC investigation.
-The fourth show cause motion was obtained via a sworn affidavit contradicted by the affiant’s own exhibit.
+The fourth show cause motion was obtained via a sworn affidavit contradicted by the movant’s own exhibit.
 Both were filed in Saginaw County.
-Both were acted on without me being heard.
-NEITHER has been sanctioned.
-The AGC investigation is active and I asked for Emergency Intervention.
+Both were acted on without Williams being heard.
+Neither has resulted in sanctions against Ellison.
+The AGC investigation, AGC File No. 25-2363, is active.

-Judge Borrello, the first Saginaw County judge assigned to this case, issued the December 2025 preliminary injunction, then denied my motion to disqualify him, only to recuse himself on May 12, 2026.
-The sequence — deny disqualification, then recuse — left the injunction in place and the case in the hands of a new judge.
+Judge Borrello, the first Saginaw County judge assigned to this case, issued the December 2025 preliminary injunction, denied my disqualification motion, and then recused himself on May 12, 2026.
+The case moved to Judge Julie A. Gafkay.

 The Venue Argument

-Saginaw County is “proper” venue only because Ellison chose it.
-Under MCL 600.1621, proper venue is Kalamazoo County, where I reside, where the alleged harm occurred, and where the counterclaim damages accrued.
-Requiring a financially devastated pro se defendant to travel five hours round trip for every hearing, in the home county of opposing counsel, while opposing counsel files from his office down the road from the courthouse, is not a technicality.
-It is the mechanism.
-So I also filed an emergency motion for change of venue to Kalamazoo County on May 28, 2026.
+Saginaw County is proper venue only because Ellison chose it.
+Under MCL 600.1621, proper venue is Kalamazoo County, where Williams resides, where the alleged harm occurred, and where the counterclaim damages accrued.
+Requiring a pro se defendant to travel five hours round trip for every hearing in the home county of opposing counsel, while opposing counsel files from his office minutes from the courthouse, is not incidental to the litigation.
+It is documented as a component of the financial attrition strategy.
+An Emergency Motion for Change of Venue to Kalamazoo County was filed May 28, 2026.

 My Children